dahmide/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11: Counts the number of directories and sub-directories in the current directory. <br>
 Task 12: Displays the 10 newest files in the current directory. <br>
 Task 13: Takes a list of words as input and prints only words that appear exactly once. <br>
+Task 14: Display lines containing the pattern “root” from the file `/etc/passwd`